meenakship3/learn-python/cookie-clicker/README.md

 ## ⚙️ installation
 1. Clone this repository
 2. Naviagte to the project directory
-3. Run the program (make sure you have Python and Chrome installed!)
+3. Run main.py (make sure you have Python and Chrome installed!)